xsf/xmpp.org/content/blog/newsletter/2025-10-05-newsletter.md

 {{< figure src="/images/newsletter/2025-10-05/convo.png" caption="Convo 0.2.0: Support for end-to-end encryption with OMEMO." >}}

-- [Gajim](https://gajim.org/) has released version [2.3.5](https://gajim.org/posts/2025-09-11-gajim-2.3.5-released/) of its free and fully featured chat app for XMPP.
+- [Gajim](https://gajim.org/) has released versions [2.3.5](https://gajim.org/posts/2025-09-11-gajim-2.3.5-released/) and [2.3.6](https://gajim.org/posts/2025-09-30-gajim-2.3.6-released/) of its free and fully featured chat app for XMPP.
 This release brings reorganized account settings, a brand new shortcuts manager, more contact info, video previews, performance improvements, and many bugfixes.
+The latest update fixes some issues with video previews and preview generation as well as some issues around loading icons.
 You can take a look at the [changelog](https://dev.gajim.org/gajim/gajim/-/blob/master/ChangeLog) for all the details.
 Thank you for all your contributions!

 {{< figure src="/images/newsletter/2025-10-05/main-window.png" caption="Gajim 2.3.5 bundles preferences and account settings!" >}}